 A first-time home buyer will likely question the need for title insurance.
 If you receive a loan to purchase your new property, the simplest answer is that your lender will require title insurance.
-If you purchase property without a loan – a cash deal – title insurance may not be required, but it is extremely important to understand before moving forward.
+If you purchase property without a loan – a cash deal – title insurance may not be required, but it is extremely important to understand why it is beneficial.

 First, let’s explore what it means to own title to real estate.
 With title, you will receive a “bundle of rights” relating to the property.
 That bundle of rights may include the following:

 - Possession – the right to enter onto and occupy the land, to invite others onto the land, and to exclude individuals from entering and occupying the land.

 - Use and Control – the right to use the property for any and all lawful purposes. (building, farming, mining, commercial use, etc.)

 - Quiet Enjoyment – the right to use the property as you wish, without “disturbance” from others.
 A disturbance may be in the form of another party claiming rights to the same piece of property.

 Before purchasing real estate, it is extremely important to understand how the rights above may have been affected by the dealings of previous owners.
 Some major areas for concern are mortgages, easements, judgements, municipal liens, land use restrictions, and backed taxes, all of which may be tied to the real estate from previous owners.